korotole/KNAPSACKer/README.md

 ## KNAPSACKer

+Stop talking to me just like I don't even bleed, this cross is heavy when you're my **KNAPSACKer**

 **KNAPSACKer** is a universal toolset for solving different types of knapsack (0/1) problems (mainly mentioned in the MI-KOP course at the Faculty of Information Technologies, Czech Technical University).

 ### Brief overview